ssase/ssase.github.io/_posts/2024-01-15-set-up-your-blog-at-github-dot-io.md

 ## Run Your Blog Locally

-Whether for testing or fast speed to see what you've changed, it is recommended to run your blog locally, below is how to set up it.
+Whether for testing or to see what you've changed faster, it is recommended to run your blog locally, below is how to set up it.

 ### Install dependencies for jekyll